-- It offers adequate control on expenditure for projects.
+- It offers adequate control over expenditure for projects.

-- Capital budgeting decisions are for long term and are majorly irreversible in nature.
+- Capital budgeting decisions are for the long term and are majorly irreversible in nature.

-- Most of the times, these techniques are based on the estimations and assumptions as the future would always remain uncertain.
+- These techniques are mostly based on estimations and assumptions as the future will always remain uncertain.

-- A wrong capital budgeting decision taken can affect the long term durability of the company and hence it needs to be done judiciously by professionals who understands the project well.
+- A wrong capital budgeting decision can affect the company’s long-term durability.
+And hence it needs to be done judiciously by professionals who understand the project well.

 Despite its limitations, as given above, capital budgeting still remains a necessary exercise for a company before it invests in any long-term project.
 Capital budgeting allows the management to choose wisely amongst the several investment opportunities available in the market.